MedicodiBiscotti/biscottiCFG/README.md

 On the derpier side, I also have a Panic Mode button that will cause you to spray flames like a maniac.

 Now, a cool thing I recently added was the ability to completely remove the flame particles.
 Not just the viewmodel, the God damn actual *flames*.
 This is useful for actually seeing what's happening on screen when shooting the damn thing.
-Let me tell you, not having fire in my face improves visiblity!
+Let me tell you, not having fire in my face improves visibility!

 `noflame_1` enables this feature, removing the flames. `noflame_0` disables it, making it look like normal. `noflame_t` toggles between on/off. `noflame_vm_1`, `noflame_vm_0`, and `noflame_vm_t` is an extra set of settings. `noflame_vm_1` is like normal, the viewmodel is there until you fire, then the viewmodel and flames disappear (there's no way to only remove the flames, the viewmodel has to go as well, at least without actual particle mods). `noflame_vm_0` is if you prefer the viewmodel to always be off.
 It's practically the same as just removing the viewmodel, but I figured I'd tie it in here because the two settings were related (and technically it's removed with the same setting as the flames and not actually the viewmodel setting, but anyway, it seemed like a nice option to add here).
-By default, I've turned `noflame` on, so it removes flames, but the viewmodel is there normally until you fire (comes back when pressing a weapon button (including the flamethrower again even though you're already oin it) or pressing `ALT`).
+By default, I've turned `noflame` on, so it removes flames, but the viewmodel is there normally until you fire (comes back when pressing a weapon button (including the flamethrower again even though you're already on it) or pressing `ALT`).

 One small thing, because this uses the `viewmodel_fov` command and resets it to the config defined default value (for me personally `84`, but you can change this), it will not work well with the *nightmare mode* thing that intentionally messes up your `viewmodel_fov` for fun.
 Because the *nightmare* thing is done using a loop, it will override this setting meaning that your flames and viewmodel will still be visible while that particular *plague*, as I've called them because I couldn't think of an actual good name, is active.